zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\varpropto (k R)^{-1}.
 $$

-Let us analyze the magnetic tensor in the same way.
+Let us analyze the magnetic dyadic in the same way.
 Write Equation 9.32 in the Cartesian coordinate system:

 $$ \tag{12.17}
 \begin{aligned}